SeanYooon/Data-Analysis-Portfolio-/README.md

 ## 📊 Portfolio Projects

-Here are some projects I've completed, along with brief descriptions of the tools, goals, and results.
+Here are some projects I've completed and brief descriptions of the tools, goals, and results.

 ## SpaceX Falcon 9 Landing Prediction
-  ##– Classification + Mapping
+  ## Classification + Mapping

 ## 📊 Project Overview
 Predicted the landing success of SpaceX Falcon 9 first-stage boosters using a classification model.
 Combined machine learning with geospatial visualizations and API-sourced launch data to explore how mission factors influence outcomes.